 To make the most of their visit to the Writing Lab, we ask that students come prepared with a copy of the assignment (in any stage), and an idea of what we can do to help.

 How do I make an appointment?To make an appointment, students may walk in, call us, or reserve a time online.
-Click here for our contact information and hours.
+We are open from 9-5 M-F and are closed during devotional and university holidays, and we are located in 1175 JFSB.
 Making an appointment guarantees that we will be able to help you.
 However, if you are more than five minutes late to your appointment, you forfeit your appointment.
 While we do accept walk-ins, if you do not make an appointment we cannot guarantee we will be able to help you.

 Who are the advisors in the FHSS Writing Lab?The advisors in the FHSS Writing Lab are undergraduate students from a wide variety of disciplines within the College of Family, Home, and Social Sciences.
 They have been chosen as staff members based on their writing experience and tutoring skills.
 Each advisor has an individual approach, but all have the same goal to help students better understand and enjoy the writing process.
 For more information about our current advisors, click here.